SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ## Step 6.2 - Register the Webhook

-In order to get the Kyma Function triggered by messages posted to the queue `supplychainissue` we must register it as webhook listening to this queue.
+In order to get the Kyma Function triggered by messages posted to the queue `supplychainissue<userID>` we must register it as webhook listening to this queue.
 For that execute the following steps:

 - Navigate to your subaccount in the SAP BTP Cockpit.
 - Go to **Services** -> **Instances and Subscriptions**